SciCatProject/backend/docs/developer-guide/authorization/authorization_datasets.md

 ### Implementation

-How the different level of authorization translates in data condition applied by the backend.
+How the different levels of authorization translate into data conditions applied by the backend.

 - Public
   - isPublished = true